Please Note: AnimeMidwest has been moved to 2021.

 Anime Midwest is the most amazing anime convention for any fans in the Midwest – Iowa, Illinois, Michigan, Minnesota, Indiana, and beyond.

 The people attending are super friendly and there are so many incredible cosplays to see that it’s unbelievable!
-The tips in this article will help you to take advantage of the event!
+Trust me, the tips in this article will help you to take advantage of the event!